Boston College Supplemental Essays

-- Boston College Application: Boston College admissions accepts the Common Application, which includes both your personal statement as well as your Boston College essay.
-Boston College is also part of Questbridge.
+- Boston College Application: Boston College admissions accepts the Common Application, which includes both your personal statement and your Boston College essay.
+Boston College is also part of QuestBridge.

 Does Boston College require a supplemental essay?

 Boston College admissions uses a holistic application review process.
-In other words, this means extracurriculars, academic achievements, and Boston College essays will determine admission.
+In other words, extracurriculars, academic achievements, and Boston College essays all impact a student’s admissions prospects.
 While the low Boston College acceptance rate might seem intimidating, well-crafted Boston College supplemental essays can make a huge difference.

 Not sure how to start writing your Boston College essays?
 Keep reading to learn more about Boston College admissions, including tips on how to approach Boston College essays and overcome the Boston College acceptance rate.